 Celebrate Water Door County is proud to present our 2019 Water Summit.
 A year of celebration and education will culminate with a three day summit June 4-6, 2019.
 The summit is sponsored by Healthy Water Door County, a fund of the Door County Community Foundation, and The Enroth Fund of The Greater Milwaukee Foundation.
 Additional promotional help has been generously donated by the Peninsula Pulse and the Wisconsin Academy of Sciences, Arts & Letters.
 A year of celebration has lead to this: a three-day summit at the Landmark Resort in Egg Harbor, featuring a keynote speaker, educational sessions, and field trips.

-For $35 you are able to enjoy four meals, your choice of 6 out of 12 educational sessions, a luncheon with author Dan Egan (The Death and Life of the Great Lakes), and a breakfast with Community Foundation CEO & President, Bret Bicoy.
+For $35 you are able to enjoy three meals, your choice of 6 out of 12 educational sessions, a luncheon with author Dan Egan (The Death and Life of the Great Lakes), and a breakfast with Community Foundation CEO & President, Bret Bicoy.
 The keynote presentation is held at the Door Community Auditorium and is free and open to the public.
-Field trips are optional and presented at an additional, nominal, cost.
+Field trips are optional and presented for $20, which includes transportation.
 Included in the summit activities is a Science Poster Project that gives high school or college students an opportunity to present a project among their peers and professionals.

 Each educational session will fall under a category: State of the Waters, Policy/Advocacy/Ethics, Industry & Agriculture, or Contemporary Issues.
 Below, each speaker is listed with their individual topics, as well as what category their talk falls under.

 Keynote speaker + 2:15 – 2:55 pm: ‘Swimming Inside the Veins of Mother Earth’ – Contemporary Issues

 Heinerth is a Canadian cave diver, underwater explorer, writer, photographer, and film-maker.
 She serves as the inaugural Explorer in Residence for the Royal Canadian Geographical Society.
 Other awards and accolades include induction into the Explorer’s Club and the inaugural class of the Women Diver’s Hall of Fame, the Wyland ICON Award, named a “Living Legend” by Sport Diver Magazine, was selected as “Sea Hero of the Year 2012” by the Scuba Diving Magazine, and was awarded the inaugural Sir Christopher Ondaatje Medal of Exploration.